kapawlak/128A_Remote/Site/lab2.md

 ######

 :::Note
- If you are doing the experiment on a desk with a steel frame or there are metals nearby, the baseline $B$ field will shift as the phone is moved over different regions of the desk (why?).
+   **Note:**  If you are doing the experiment on a desk with a steel frame or there are metals nearby, the baseline $B$ field will shift as the phone is moved over different regions of the desk (why?).
 If you are unable to find an alternate location to perform the experiment, it is possible to correct for the error by measuring the $B$ field components both before and during each current pulse, and then finding the difference.
 This difference will be the field due to just the current.
  :::